PacktPublishing/-AWS-Certified-Developer---Associate-Certification/README.md

-# Learning IPython for Interactive Computing and Data Visualization [Video]
+# AWS Certified Developer - Associate Certification [Video]
-This is the code repository for [Power BI for Business Professionals [Video]](https://www.packtpub.com/data/power-bi-for-business-professionals-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [AWS Certified Developer - Associate Certification](https://www.packtpub.com/virtualization-and-cloud/aws-certified-developer-associate-certification-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
-Make the most of Power BI and get the best possible outcomes from your business data by preparing effective data visualizations.
-Via thorough business analyses, make your processes efficient and result-oriented.
+With this course, you will cover all the essential AWS services you need to pass the exam.
+This course prepares you thoroughly for certification with in-depth coverage of every topic.
+With practical hands-on labs, you master each domain to help you pass the AWS Developer Associate exam with flying colors.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>Importance of installing Power BI updates regularly to keep up with the rapid pace of change
-<LI>Import data from databases, spreadsheets, and other data sources like a professional data scientist
-<LI>Serve the needs of users, analysts, and colleagues with well-designed reports, dashboards, and mobile applications
-<LI>Deploy and publish with Power BI Service
-<LI>Steal a march on your competitors by customizing Power BI to provide unique data visualizations and unique insights
+<LI>In-depth tutorials will help you confidently pass the AWS Certified Developer – Associate Exam
+<LI>Write applications using AWS Service APIs, the AWS CLI, and SDKs
+<LI>Identify key features of AWS Services to understand the AWS shared responsibility model
+<LI>Get an in-depth understanding of application lifecycle management
+<LI>Use a CI/CD pipeline to deploy applications on AWS
+<LI>Write code by applying a basic understanding of cloud-native applications
+<LI>Author, maintain, and debug code modules on AWS and write code using AWS security best practices
+<LI>Gain proficiency in writing code for serverless applications
-<LI>Gain insights quickly by the effective use of custom data visualizations </LI></UL></DIV>
+<LI>Understand the use of containers in the development processs </LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-Familiarity with Power BI would be an advantage
+Experience in DevOps and AWS is necessary
 ### Technical Requirements
 This course has the following software requirements:<br/>
-<UL><LI>Power BI Desktop is only available on Windows
-<LI>Virtually all modern graphical browsers such as Firefox and Chrome are suitable for use with the Power BI Service
-  <LI>R (Microsoft R Client and RStudio recommended)</LI></UL>
+<UL><LI>Operating system: None
+<LI>Browser: Chrome, Firefox or IE
+<LI>SSH Client: Putty and Puttygen for Windows
+<LI>RDP Client – RDP Client for Mac</LI></UL>

 ## Related Products
-* [Power BI Masterclass - Beginners to Advanced [Video]](https://www.packtpub.com/big-data-and-business-intelligence/power-bi-masterclass-beginners-advanced-video)

-* [Power BI Masterclass - Your Future in Data Analytics [Video]](https://www.packtpub.com/big-data-and-business-intelligence/power-bi-masterclass-your-future-data-analytics-video)

-* [Microsoft Power BI Online [Video]](https://www.packtpub.com/big-data-and-business-intelligence/microsoft-power-bi-online-video)
+* [AWS Essentials and Solutions Architect Associate: The Total Course [Video]](https://www.packtpub.com/cloud-networking/aws-essentials-and-solutions-architect-associate-the-total-course-video)

+* [AWS Certified Developer Associate - A Practical Guide [Video]](https://www.packtpub.com/application-development/aws-certified-developer-associate-practical-guide-video)

+* [AWS Certified Solution Architect Professional - Revision Guide [Video]](packtpub.com/virtualization-and-cloud/aws-certified-solution-architect-professional-revision-guide-video)